Muscular V6; numerous body styles; convenient in-between size; sporty interior

 |Maintenance||2 Years/25,000 Miles|

-Nissan Frontier-- The Frontier is the Tacoma's main competitor now that every other midsize truck has been canceled.
+Nissan Frontier -- Now that all other midsize trucks are gone, the Frontier is the Tacoma's main competitor.
 While the Frontier doesn't have a regular cab, it's similar to the Tacoma in nearly every other way.
 We recommend test-driving both.